CosmOS-Creators/docs/sites/howTo/contribute/c/tests.rst

                 "This test validates execution flow of the os_start function" );
         }

 #.
-Use proper doxygen comments.
-For the test case function definition, the following example contains test case doxygen comment for the os_start function where test checks execution flow:
+Use proper doxygen comments for the test case function definition.
+The following example contains a test case doxygen comment for the os_start function where the test checks the execution flow:
     .. code-block:: c

         /********************************************************************************